“Trust me, I’ve wanted to punch you in the face a time or five.”

 Thus starts ACT 2 of Sal and Kulti’s story (Kulti of course has no idea of Sal’s obsessive ACT 1).

-Reiner Kulti is rude, infuriatingly taciturn and generally an asshole.
+Reiner Kulti is rude, infuriatingly taciturn and generally an ass.
 Sal, when she can’t take it anymore, calls him out on it.
 The after effects are good and bad.
 Kulti starts paying attention to the team.
 Which is good.
 He takes a special interest in Sal.
 That starts the bad (initially at least).
-Because when Kulti starts really coaching, he is relentless.
+Because when Kulti really starts coaching, he is relentless.

 He kept going.
 “Twenty-three, this.”
 “Twenty-three, that.”
 Twenty-three, twenty-three, twenty-three…